pandas-dev/pandas/doc/source/basics.rst

    np.nan == np.nan

-So, as of v0.13.1, NDFrames (such as Series, DataFrames, and Panels) have an :meth:`~DataFrame.equals` method for testing equality, with NaNs in corresponding locations treated as equal.
+So, NDFrames (such as Series, DataFrames, and Panels) have an :meth:`~DataFrame.equals` method for testing equality, with NaNs in corresponding locations treated as equal.